drwetter/testssl.sh/openssl-bins/openssl-1.0.2-chacha.pm/Readme.md

 work for me work correctly, it's also likely they'll disappear shortly (https://www.mail-archive.com/openssl-dev@openssl.org/msg34756.html).

-**Pls note bug [#38](https://github.com/drwetter/testssl.sh/issues/38) = bug [#5  @PeterMosmans openssl](https://github.com/PeterMosmans/openssl/issues/5): False negatives for 40Bit and export ciphers.** Workaround: use the binaries from the vanilla tree, see https://github.com/drwetter/testssl.sh/openssl-bins/openssl-1.0.2-vanilla.

 General
 -------

 Both 64+32 bit versions were compiled under Ubuntu 12.04 LTS.
 Likely you cannot use older distributions, younger should work.
 I provide for each distributions two sets of binaries:

-* statically linked binaries
+* completely statically linked binaries
-* dynamically linked binaries with MIT Kerberos support ("krb5" in the name)
+* dynamically linked binaries with MIT Kerberos support ("krb5" in the name).
+  They provide additionally  KRB5-* and EXP-KRB5-* support (in OpenSSL terminology, see krb5-ciphers.txt).

-For the latter you need a whopping bunch of kerberos libraries which you maybe need to install from your distributor (libgssapi_krb5, libkrb5, libcom_err, libk5crypto, libkrb5support, libkeyutils).
-For the 'static' binaries kerberos is not compiled in, so that's is not needed.
+For the latter you need a whopping bunch of kerberos runtime libraries which you maybe need to install from your distributor (libgssapi_krb5, libkrb5, libcom_err, libk5crypto, libkrb5support, libkeyutils).
+The 'static' binaries do not have MIT kerberos support as there are no static kerberos libs and I did not bother to compile them from the sources.

 Compilation instructions